lshannonPivotal/gemfire-hellogbye-poc/README.md

 # Starting the Cluster
 Once the environment is configured and files have been loaded, from a control machine the start_cluster script can be executed.
-The following output is typical.
+The following output is typical (this is starting a 6 member cluster, 2 locators and 4 servers, across 4 machines).
 ```shell
 Start Time : 13:51:23
 Start the locators